 The revolutionary ideas spread

 The situation in the Caribbean was chaotic.
-The situation in Europe was the direct cause, but the Haitian revolution contributed to uncertainty as well as illustrated by events that took place on the neighboring island of Curaçao.
+The situation in Europe was the direct cause, but the Haitian revolution contributed to uncertainty as well, as illustrated by events that took place on the neighbouring island of Curaçao.

 Saint-Domingue becomes independent